Currently recruiting 5-month Crew Members and 6-month Crew Members for 2024-2025!

 A Nationally Recognized and Award-Winning Accredited AmeriCorps Program.
 Life-Changing Experiences in Conservation.

-The Environmental Conservation Corps (“ECC”) is an innovative and award-winning program accredited by The Corps Network that engages young people as AmeriCorps service members in environmental conservation experiences that promote climate resilience, quality of life and sustainability in both protected places and urban environments within our Lowcountry region.
+The Environmental Conservation Corps (“ECC”) is an innovative and award-winning American Climate Corps program.
+Accredited by The Corps Network, our program engages young people as AmeriCorps service members in environmental conservation experiences that promote climate resilience, quality of life and sustainability in both protected places and urban environments within our Lowcountry region.
 Our projects provide meaningful opportunities for young people to develop personally and professionally while being of service to their communities, the environment, and themselves.
 Our goal is to create the next generation of conservation leaders in our region.

 Corps are known for high-quality work, and we measure our success not just by how well we get a job done, but also the long-term impact of that work.